DRIP: A Versatile Family of Space-Time ISAC Discrete-time Sequences: Proof of Theorem 2

 It is worth expressing a fundamental difference between the introduced \ac{DRIP} design and our previously proposed \ac{SRIP} approach in \cite{10061453}. \ac{SRIP} operates over the temporal dimension only, which is ideal for single-antenna \ac{ISAC} systems as the optimization is done solely over time domain.
-In contrast, \ac{DRIP} is intended for a joint space-time \ac{ISAC} waveforms, whereby space and time resources are jointly taken into account to yield an \ac{ISAC} waveform with a desired \ac{PAPR} level.
-More specifically, the space-time \ac{ISAC} waveform generated by \ac{DRIP} not only preserves a similarity with respect to a radar waveform, while reducing \ac{MUI} for communication and maintaining a desirable \ac{PAPR} level, but is also capable of steering its energy towards multiple directions simultaneously to sense radar targets of interest, while rejecting interference and clutter along given directions, with the aid of receive beamforming.
-It should now be clear that problem $(\mathcal{P}_{\rm{DRIP}})$ in \eqref{eq:problem1}, or its relaxed counterpart in \eqref{eq:problem3}, represent a family of waveforms.
-In particular, for a given $(\epsilon,\eta, \lbrace \bar{g}_q \rbrace,\pmb{H},\pmb{S})$, a \ac{DRIP} waveform $\pmb{X}$ along with its receive beamformers $\pmb{U}$ are to be generated.
-Due to the non-convexity of $\widetilde{\mathcal{P}}_{\rm{DRIP}}$ in \eqref{eq:problem3}, in the next section, we design a suitable algorithm dedicated to generate \ac{DRIP}-type waveforms.
+In contrast, \ac{DRIP} is intended for a joint space-time \ac{ISAC} sequences, whereby space and time resources are jointly taken into account to yield an \ac{ISAC} sequence with a desired \ac{PAPR} level.
+More specifically, the space-time \ac{ISAC} sequence generated by \ac{DRIP} not only preserves a similarity with respect to a radar waveform, while reducing \ac{MUI} for communication and maintaining a desirable \ac{PAPR} level, but is also capable of steering its energy towards multiple directions simultaneously to sense radar targets of interest, while rejecting interference and clutter along given directions, with the aid of receive beamforming.